getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 As you can see comparing them, it's quite obvious that OLOO-style code has vastly less stuff to worry about, because OLOO-style code embraces the **fact** that the only thing we ever really cared about was the **objects linked to other objects**.

-All the other "class" cruft was a confusing and complex way of getting the same thing.
+All the other "class" cruft was a confusing and complex way of getting the same end result.

 ## Classes vs. Objects